thirumurthis/Learnings/REST/ClientCertificateBasedAuthentication.md

 - Accesing from RestTemplate code with SSLContext.

   -Pre-requsites: Add the private key to the keystore using keytool.
   - in this case the file name ends with jks.
+There are alias

+Note: I faced an exception stating the `401 Client certificate out of date!`. the reason for this is, there where few alias which where expired in the jks file.
+After deleting those alias using keytool delete .. that issue resolved.

 Below code flow is, first hit an https endpoint to fetch the URL to download the file.
 If the response is 200 OK, then use the url from the response and download the link, thorough out the process the ssl is used.